Research in music therapy supports it's effectiveness in many areas such as:

 Who Can Benefit?

-Children, adolescents, adults, and the elderly with mental health needs, developmental and learning disabilities, Alzheimer's disease and other aging related conditions, substance abuse problems, brain injuries, physical disabilities, and acute and chronic pain.
+Children, adolescents, adults, and the elderly with mental health needs, developmental and learning disabilities, Alzheimer's disease and other aging related conditions, brain injuries, physical disabilities, and acute and chronic pain.

 Where Can Music Therapy Take Place?

-Psychiatric hospitals, rehabilitative facilities, medical hospitals, outpatient clinics, day care treatment centers, agencies serving developmentally disabled persons, community mental health centers, drug and alcohol programs, senior centers, nursing homes, schools, and private practice.
+Medical hospitals, outpatient clinics, day care treatment centers, agencies serving developmentally disabled persons, senior centers, nursing homes, schools, and private practice.

 What Can Music Therapy Do?